Amid simmering tensions over Maharashtra-Karnataka border dispute, MVA leaders meet Amit Shah

 New Delhi, December 9

-Amid simmering tensions along the border of Maharashtra and Karnataka over the Belagavi dispute, a delegation of Maha Vikas Aghadi (MVA) parties (Uddhav Thackeray-led Shiv Sena, NCP and Congress) led by NCP leader Supriya Sule on Friday called on Union Home Minister Amit Shah, asking him to intervene.
+Amid simmering tensions along the border of Maharashtra and Karnataka over Belagavi, a delegation of Maha Vikas Aghadi (MVA) parties (Uddhav Thackeray-led Shiv Sena, NCP and Congress) led by NCP leader Supriya Sule on Friday called on Home Minister Amit Shah.

-Apart from the Belagavi issue dating back to the implementation of the State Reorganisation Act, 1956, other matters related to Maharashtra were also discussed, sources said.
+During the meeting, the MVA delegation is learnt to have told Shah that the border dispute between the two BJP-ruled states had reached such a stage that it could erupt into full-blown violence.
+Meanwhile, Shah is expected to meet the two chief ministers next week to resolve the situation arising out of the issue dating back to the implementation of the State Reorganisation Act of 1956.

-Sule had also sought the intervention of Shah in the Lok Sabha on Wednesday.
-The people of Maharashtra are getting “beaten up” every day despite the BJP being in power in both the states, Sule told the House during Zero Hour, leading to protests from Karnataka BJP MPs.
+Thanking Shah for giving the delegation a patient hearing, Sule said “the delegation expressed concern about the ongoing Maharashtra - Karnataka border tension and resultant violence in the wake of the statements made by the Chief Minister of Karnataka about Maharashtra and the attacks on the Marathi people on the border areas”.

-“In the past 10 days, a conspiracy has been hatched to break Maharashtra.
-Home Minister Amit Shah should intervene,” she said, slamming Karnataka Chief Minister Basavaraj Bommai, and walking out of the House with NCP and Shiv Sena (UBT) MPs.
+Uddhav Thackeray has also questioned the “silence” of Maharashtra CM Eknath Shinde over the issue, accusing the Centre of being a “mute spectator on the sensitive issue”.
+Shiv Sena (UBT) leader Sanjay Raut also said that Belagavi in Karnataka be declared a Union Territory.
+The incidents of violence in Belagavi cannot take place without Delhi’s support, he claimed

-Shiv Sena (UBT) leader Sanjay Raut has also been demanding that Belagavi, a town in Karnataka, be declared a Union Territory.
-The incidents of violence in Belagavi cannot take place without Delhi’s support, he has been claiming.
+Notably Sule on Wednesday told the Lok Sabha that the people of Maharashtra are getting “beaten up” every day despite the BJP being in power in both the states, thus leading to protests from Karnataka BJP MPs.
+“In the past 10 days a conspiracy has been hatched to break Maharashtra,” asking Shah to intervene while slamming Karnataka Chief Minister Basavaraj Bommai.

 Tribune Shorts